neerajgiri492/kreuzberg/packages/go/README.md

   </a>
 </div>

 Extract text, tables, images, and metadata from 56 file formats including PDF, Office documents, and images.
-Go bindings with context-aware async support, idiomatic Go API, and CGO-based native performance.
+Go bindings with context-aware async support, idiomatic functional options API, and CGO-based native performance.

 > **Version 4.0.0 Release Candidate**
 > Kreuzberg v4.0.0 is in **Release Candidate** stage.
 Bugs and breaking changes are expected.
 > This is a pre-release version.
 Please test the library and [report any issues](https://github.com/kreuzberg-dev/kreuzberg/issues) you encounter.
+>
+> **Breaking Change**: v4.0.0 introduces the functional options pattern for configuration.
+See [MIGRATION_v4.md](./MIGRATION_v4.md) for migration from v3.x.

 ## Installation

-### Package Installation
+### Go Package

 Install with go get: